fbpx

 Orthorexia may cause the range of acceptable foods to become increasingly limited over time.
 These feelings and fears around food are often less about the food, and more about coping mechanisms and a means to find control.
 So even if food choices start off appearing to be healthy, food choices can become so restrictive that it ends up being detrimental to health.

 Breaking food rules or eating foods that are not on the acceptable list can lead to emotional distress.
 Feelings of guilt, anxiety, overwhelm and stress can be common.
+You may feel unclean or impure.
 This can feel so very hard to deal with and reinforces the idea that eating these foods is unnecessary.
+What you eat can affect your personal sense of happiness, joy, peace and wellbeing.

 • Cutting out foods or food groups